-I am a farmer in south eastern Indiana.
+I am a farmer in South Eastern Indiana.
 I raise and show donkeys in the summer.
 In the winter, I don’t have much farm work, so I started turning wood.
 I started by making Christmas gifts, on a small cheap wood lathe.
 I made pen, bottle stoppers, and bracelets and Christmas decorations.
 I now have a good large lathe and turn every free moment I have.
-I make bowls of all kinds, vases, plates and platers, and one of a kind art.
+I make bowls of all kinds, vases, plates and platters, and one of a kind art.
 I love wood.
 Every tree is different and each piece of wood from the tree is different.
 There is a lot of character in every piece especially the crotch or where limbs fork off.
 I start with green or “wet” wood, turn it to shape and let it dry for 2-6 months and then turn to size, sand and finish.
-When I turn a bowl or vessel I let the wood character show.
+When I turn a bowl or vessel, I let the wood character show.
 I leave knots, holes, bark and repair cracks.
 A wood bowl is like furniture in your house, it shrinks when it is dry and swells when the humidity is high.
 That is why a lot of hand turned wood bowls have a wavy rim.
 If you want a perfect bowl buy plastic or glass.
 If you want a beautiful hand turned wood bowl with a lot of character I have what you want.